shogo2022/cloud-network-troubleshoot/README.md

 ## Avaialble Scenarios

-- five scenarios(AWS): only one public EC2 instance servince web service, not accessible from the internet.
+- five scenarios(AWS): only one public EC2 instance servince web service.
+Goal is to regain the internet connectivity of web server.

-- 2 scenarios(AWS): one EC2 instance serving frontend web, and another servince backend DB.
-No internal connectivity.
+- four scenarios(AWS): one EC2 instance serving frontend web, and another servince backend DB.
+Goal is to regain the connectivity between web frontend and db backend.

 - x scenarios(GCP): only one public compute instance serving web service, not accessible from the internet.